JANUARY 14 @ 7PM | CAFÉ STRING | STOCKHOLM, SWEDEN

 The story of Mona Najib spans three continents within its first sentence; the Swedish-born, LA-based child of a Moroccan father (who traversed the Sahara Desert to start his new life in Scandinavia).
 Najib is indeed a daughter of a nomad, if not a nomad herself.

 Najib conveys a depth, sensitivity, and a range of inspiration as dynamic as her path.
 Delivering the wintery atmosphere of Uppsala, her hometown in Sweden, with the enchanting warmth of her Moroccan roots, Najib’s voice evokes both fragility and power.
-From the clean electronic sounds of Swedish pop artists, like Seinabo Sey and Lykke Li, to the smoky grooves of American R&B and soul, she cites some of her earliest influences as Whitney Houston, Michael Jackson, and the beats and grooves she was taken by at Moroccan weddings.
-Also drawing from alternative and contemporary artists like Solange, BANKS, Emily King, RY X and Bon Iver, her creative pulse flows in as the sounds of her everyday life, adding dimension and complexity to a core of simplicity and pure emotion.
+From the clean electronic sounds of Swedish pop artists, like Seinabo Sey and Robyn, to the smoky grooves of American R&B and soul, she cites some of her earliest influences as Whitney Houston, Michael Jackson.
+Also drawing from alternative and contemporary artists such as Adele, Emily King, John Mayer and Bon Iver, her creative pulse flows in as the sounds of her everyday life, adding dimension and complexity to a core of simplicity and pure emotion.

 Collaborations include Taboo (The Black Eyed Peas), singer and vocal coach Dorian Holley (Michael Jackson, The Tonight Show with Jay Leno), and J.J.
 Blair, Grammy-award winning music engineer and producer (Johnny Cash, June Carter Cash and The Who).
-Najib co-wrote Run Me (2016) for the television channel Freeform, more commonly known as ABC Family (Walt Disney).
-She has also worked with Grammy nominated engineer, mixer and producer John Rausch (Taylor Swift, P!nk, Colbie Caillat, Josh Groban), Brian Brundage (Tori Kelly, Florence and The Machine), Dhani Lennevald (Avicii, Ishi) and Sandro Cavazza (Avicii, Lost Frequencies).
-Najib’s much awaited first official release concludes 2016, paving the way for her debut album.
+Najib co-wrote Run Me (2016) for the television channel Freeform, more commonly known as ABC Family (Walt Disney) and collaborated with Phlotilla for the cover of Don’t Fear The Reaper — as head in the trailer of VAMPYR.
+Furthermore, Najib has collaborated with Grammy nominated engineer, mixer and producer John Rausch (Taylor Swift, P!nk, Colbie Caillat, Josh Groban), Brian Brundage (Tori Kelly, Florence and The Machine), Dhani Lennevald (Avicii, Ishi), Sandro Cavazza (Kygo, Avicii, Lost Frequencies).